cs1302uga/cs1302-ce14/README.md

    $ git checkout -b genericize
    ```

-   When you create a branch, it is as if Git makes a copy of the current
+   **EXPLANATION:** When you create a branch, it is as if Git makes a copy of the current
    branch without the `cp` command!
 If you checkout the branch, then stage
    and commit changes, then those commits do not affect the `master` (main)
    branch.
 In this way, you can work on adding new features or fixing bugs